Skip Navigation Links

 Edmond died in 1660, and is memorialised by an Italian plaque of marble which once was surmounted upon the ancient family vault

-and former Abbey ruins where the plaque now resides, reads;
+and former Abbey ruins.
+On the still standing tower of these ruins is where the plaque now resides, reads;

 "This monument was erected by Sir James Cotter for himself and his family Anno Domini 1688.